GraceAKelly/ProgrammingforDataAnalytics/README.md

 # ProgrammingforDataAnalytics
-This repositort contains
+The pupose of this repository is to investigate the numpy.random functionality within NumPy package.

+The repository contains the following files:
-Assignment looking at the numpy.random package in Python This repository will look the functionality of  of generating random sampling and distributions within the NumPy package.
+-Numpy-random.ipynb the numpy.random package in Python

+This repository will look the functionality of  of generating random sampling and distributions within the NumPy package.
 “Simple random data” and “Permutations” functions “Distributions”